mmp/pbrt-v4/README.md

 the number of samples per pixel.
 Also, it's extra fun to use *tev* to watch rendering progress.

-If you'd like to use the OptiX denoiser to denoise rendered images, set the scene's "Film" type to be "gbuffer" when rendering and use EXR for the image format; a "deep" image will be generated with auxiliary channels like albedo and normal that are useful for the denoiser.
-The resulting EXR can be denoised using:
+The imgtool program that is built as part of pbrt provides support for the OptiX denoiser in the GPU build.
+The denoiser is capable of operating on RGB-only images, but gives better results with "deep" images that include auxiliary channels like albedo and normal.
+Setting the scene's "Film" type to be "gbuffer" when rendering and using EXR for the image format causes pbrt to generate such a "deep" image.
+In either case, using the denoiser is straightforward:
 ```bash
 $ imgtool denoise-optix noisy.exr --outfile denoised.exr
 ```